KevinOConnor/can2040/docs/API.md

 To clear the transmit queue before restarting, call `can2040_setup()`, `can2040_callback_config()`, and then `can2040_start()`.

+## can2040_get_statistics

+`void can2040_get_statistics(struct can2040 *cd, struct can2040_stats *stats)`

+This function may be called to obtain can2040 receive and transmit statistics.
+This may be useful for insight on how well the CAN bus network hardware is performing.

+The caller must allocate a `struct can2040_stats` and pass a pointer to it in the `stats` parameter.
+The `can2040_get_statistics()` function will copy its internal can2040 statistics to the provided struct.
+The caller may then inspect its local copy of `struct can2040_stats` after the function completes.

+The `can2040.h` header file provides the definition for `struct can2040_stats`.
+It has the following fields:
+* `rx_total`: The total number of successfully received messages.
+  This is the number of times that `can2040_rx_cb()` is invoked with `CAN2040_NOTIFY_RX`.
+* `tx_total`: The total number of successfully transmitted messages.
+  This is the number of times that `can2040_rx_cb()` is invoked with `CAN2040_NOTIFY_TX`.
+* `tx_attempt`: The total number of transmit attempts.
+If this is more than one greater than `tx_total` it indicates some transmits were retried.
+A transmit may be retried due to line arbitration (a transmit attempt was interrupted by a higher priority transmission from another node on the CAN bus), due to the lack of an acknowledgment from another node on the CAN bus, or due to some other parse error during a transmit attempt.
+* `parse_error`: The total number of data errors observed during content parsing on the CAN bus.
+This may increment due to hardware noise on the CAN bus, due to error frames generated from other nodes on the CAN bus, due to lack of transmit acknowledgments on the CAN bus, or due to some other error in read data.

+The above counters are only set to zero during the initial call to `can2040_setup()`.
+One may call `can2040_get_statistics()` periodically and subtract each counter from the value found at the previous call to obtain the statistics over that discrete period.
+When subtracting, it is recommended to store the difference in a `uint32_t` for improved handling of 32bit counter rollovers.

+It is valid to invoke `can2040_get_statistics()` at any time after `can2040_setup()` is called (including from another ARM core and including from the user supplied `can2040_rx_cb` callback function).

 # Not reentrant safe

 Unless explicitly stated otherwise, the can2040 code is not reentrant